eclipse-vertx/vert.x/core_manual_groovy.md

 To solve this problem a simple flow control capability is provided by some objects in the vert.x API.

-Any flow control aware object that can be written to implements `org.vertx.java.core.streams.ReadStream`, and any flow control object that can be read from is said to implement `org.vertx.java.core.streams.WriteStream`.
+Any flow control aware object that can be written to implement `org.vertx.groovy.core.streams.ReadStream`, and any flow control object that can be read from implement `org.vertx.groovy.core.streams.WriteStream`.

 Let's take an example where we want to read from a `ReadStream` and write the data to a `WriteStream`.